30 August, 2023

 To address overcrowding, Commissioner Panapasa utilized early release schemes available, allocation of long termers to classified prisons in Naboro and Nasinu and she is grateful that the cours have used front end diversion to place short and new termers to the community via non custodial sentence.

-Furthermore, Hon Turaga was impressed with the support rendered by spouses throughout the divisions especially in the most far flung institutions in Taveuni and Labasa stating that the tough work of Corrections required a stable family home front to keep men and women of FCS focussed on their role of restoring lives.
+the most far flung institutions in Taveuni and Labasa stating that the tough work of Corrections required a stable family home front to keep men and women of FCS focussed on their role of restoring lives.

 He also noticed the presence of those with unsound mind and the non-availability of Psychiatrists in Labasa to run treatment programs for inmates.